atreyasha/spp-explainability/docs/develop.md

     1. Mimic model

+        1.  look into research for better naming for mimic/oracle

-        1.  final ensemble of regular expressions should give insights and perform similar to main SoPa++ neural model
+        2.  final ensemble of regular expressions should give insights and perform similar to main SoPa++ neural model

-        2.  think about how to work with unknown tokens on new data for mimic model -\> maybe some mapping of embeddings to find closest token/pattern or mean score might help
+        3.  think about how to work with unknown tokens on new data for mimic model -\> maybe some mapping of embeddings to find closest token/pattern or mean score might help

-        3.  best case scenario: user should be able to transfer easily between models and regex-ensemble in both directions for
+        4.  best case scenario: user should be able to transfer easily between models and regex-ensemble in both directions for
             \"human-computer interaction\"

-        4.  for mimic model, find best patterns that match, if not use a mean value for the pattern score that can be used as an analog -\> or try other heuristics that can bring results of mimic and oracle closer to each other
+        5.  for mimic model, find best patterns that match, if not use a mean value for the pattern score that can be used as an analog -\> or try other heuristics that can bring results of mimic and oracle closer to each other

-        5.  aim to produce pretty and compact ensemble of regular expressions which can analyzed and manipulated by a human
+        6.  aim to produce pretty and compact ensemble of regular expressions which can analyzed and manipulated by a human

-        6.  posted question to OP on self-loops visualization, see:
+        7.  posted question to OP on self-loops visualization, see:
             <https://github.com/Noahs-ARK/soft_patterns/issues/8#issuecomment-728257052>

     2. Oracle model